chef/chef-web-docs/content/ctl_chef.md

 `-b`, `--berks`

 :   Create a Berksfile in the cookbook.
-Default value: disabled.
-This value
+Default: disabled.
+Optional.
     must be specified to override the default creation of a policyfile instead of a berksfile.